Bridgewater Monument to Pitstone Windmill circular

 The Bridgewater Monument, car park, grid ref: SP97001310

 Stand facing the Bridgewater Monument.
 This 33-metre-tall tower was erected in 1832 in memory of the Third Duke of Bridgewater, also known as the 'Canal Duke' because of his role in starting the canal-building boom of the late-18th and early-19th centuries.
 To the right of the Monument there are two paths.
-One goes straight ahead and down the hill behind the monument.
-The other, to the right, follows Duncombe Terrace along the contour towards Ivinghoe Beacon.
-Take Duncombe Terrace following a well-surfaced path and signs for mobility vehicles.
-Follow this path for approximately 1 miole (2km) through woodland until fields begin to appear on your left and you pass a house on your right (this is not the shooting lodge which you will pass on your left).
+Take the one to the right along Duncombe Terrace following a well-surfaced path and signs for mobility vehicles.
+Follow this path for approximately 1 mile (2km) through woodland until fields begin to appear on your left and you pass a house on your right.
 At the house go through a gate and turn left onto a track.
-Continue to follow the track as it bears right away from the house.
+Continue to follow the track as it bears right, away from the house.

 Duncombe Terrace highlights